jejei/ps5-queue-watcher/README.md

 * Have your address on record in advance.
 This can be done by going to "My Account" on PS Direct's website when a queue isn't active.
 * Have your payment info on record if possible.
 That being said, saving payment info on your account is more problematic than saving your address, as it seems to require purchasing something via Playstation Direct.

+## Related repos
+* camtheperson's [get-my-ps5](https://github.com/camtheperson/get-my-ps5) is a much simpler way to do the same task, simply accessing the site without cookies and a cache until a redirect to the queue is found.
+I had assumed based on a little manual testing that this would result in being bombarded with captcha, but I stand corrected.
+Using their's would also be perfectly fine and would almost certainly guarantee you enter the queue on time.

 ## Notes
 * Has only been tested on Windows 10.
 * Does not work outside of US.
 As far as I know, there are queues for other countries, however this program does not consider them.